lividavi19/PhotosGallery/README.md

 # PhotosGallery
-Web app to browse through the photos gallery, similar to Microsoft Windows' Photos App
+Web app to browse through the collection of photos, similar to Microsoft Windows' Photos App